Francisco de Vasconcelos da Cunha

 Francisco de Vasconcelos da Cunha (c.1590 – c. mid 17th century) was a Portuguese colonial administrator.
-He was born around 1590, and was governor of Portuguese Cape Verde from 1624 to 1628.
-He succeeded Manuel Afonso de Guerra, who was also the Bishop of Santiago de Cabo Verde.
+He was born around 1590, and was the governor of Portuguese Cape Verde from 1624 to 1628.
+He succeeded Manuel Afonso de Guerra, who was also the bishop of Santiago de Cabo Verde.
 He was succeeded by João Pereira Corte-Real.
 In 1634, he became the captain-general of Portuguese Angola, succeeding Manuel Pereira Coutinho.
 He was succeeded on 18 October 1639 by Pedro César de Meneses.